mxmn/notes/ipython.md

 ### Startup / Init
-- execute python scripts with `ipython -i -pdb` in order to go directly into the interactive mode with the debugger in case of uncaught exceptions or by the end of the script.
+- execute python scripts with `ipython -i --pdb` in order to continue in the interactive mode by the end of the script or to start the debugger in case of uncaught exceptions.

 ### Useful Magic commands
 -